 The course is an introduction to time series econometrics, with special emphasis on Bayesian methods.
 The topics we'll study include AR, MA, ARMA models, Stationarity, Deterministic and Stochastic Trends, Structural Breaks, VAR, Structural VAR, Bayesian VAR models, and Dynamic Factor models.
 We will see how to estimate state-space models, which are useful to estimate general equilibrium macroeconomic models, but can be employed in other fields as well.
-We will focus on linear rational expectations model with normal shocks, but we'll also discuss the estimation issues that arise for nonlinear/non-normal models and for models with near-rational expectations.
 The most comprehensive book if you are interested in learning time series is Hamilton (1994), although it focuses mostly on the classical, rather than Bayesian approach.
 A less technical book is Enders, which can be useful if you are interested in learning the techniques, but do not want to go into the details of the theory.
 The book by Lutkepohl and Kratzig is another good choice on applied time series, and Lutkepohl is another choice for a theory book.
 A Bayesian-oriented time series book is Bauwens, Lubrano, and Richard (1999).
 A Bayesian book, not really focused on time series, but useful is Koop (2004).
 For the last part of the course (estimation of state-space, macro models), there are now a number of useful references, some of those available for free online or in newly published books (Schorfheide lecture notes, and books by Canova, and by DeJong and Dave).
 Books:

 Time Series Analysis, Hamilton

 Time Series for Macroeconomics and Finance, Cochrane

 Applied Time Series Econometrics, Enders

 Applied Time Series Econometrics, Lutkepohl and Kratzig

 New Introduction to Multiple Time Series Analysis, Lutkepohl

 Bayesian Econometrics, Koop

 Bayesian Inference in Dynamic Econometric Models, Bauwens, Lubrano, and Richard

 State-Space Models with Regime Switches, Kim and Nelson

 Methods for Applied Macroeconomic Research, Canova

 Estimation and Evaluation of DSGE Models, Lecture Notes, Schorfheide

 An Introduction to Modern Bayesian Econometrics, Lancaster

 Reading List - PRELIMINARY

-(Highly recommended readings are indicated by a '')
+(Highly recommended readings are indicated by a ' ')

 1. Time Series Models: AR, MA, ARMA.
 Stationarity, Estimation.

 Hamilton

 Enders

 Cochrane

 2. Nonstationarities.
 Deterministic and Stochastic Trends, Unit Root Tests (Classical vs. Bayesian View)

 Hamilton

 Enders

 - Sims and Uhlig (1991)

 - Bauwens, Lubrano, and Richard (1999)

 - Beveridge & Nelson (1982)

 3. Structural Breaks.
 Tests

+Hamilton

-Hamilton Enders
+Enders

 4. Forecasting.